oasisprotocol/old-docs/src/operators/the-quest-rules.md

     joined after Jan 23, 2020.
 * **Best Attacks**: Best attacks is a qualitative reward but certainly one we will judge impartially.
-The goal of this reward is really to see if you can hack the system, steal someone's tokens, cause a sybil attack, etc. Specific criteria we'll consider when making our choice include:
+The goal of this reward is really to see if you can hack the system, steal someone's tokens, cause a Sybil attack, etc. Specific criteria we'll consider when making our choice include:
   * Impact to other node operators
   * Impact to network stability